woodrush/lambdalisp/README.md

 - `lazyk`: `git clone https://github.com/irori/lazyk`

 #### Building Blc
 Blc only runs on x86-64-Linux.
 For other platforms, tromp or uni can be used.

+When building Blc from its source Blc.S, the Makefile

 #### Building `tromp` on a Mac
 Mac has `gcc` installed by default or via Xcode Command Line Tools.